runxel/GDL-playground/README.md

 n = request("FONTNAMES_LIST", "", fontNames)
 values "myFontFace" fontNames, CUSTOM
 ```

+#### Passing variables
-- You can't pass parameters or arguments to subroutines.
+You can't pass parameters or arguments to subroutines.
 Instead you have to fall back to something I call "nasty caller":
 ```vb
 if x = y then
 	nasty_caller = 1